New Democrats (United States): 2020s

+The PPI persists into the present day, sponsoring "young pragmatists" at the rechristened Center for New Liberalism, formerly known as the Neoliberal Project, to "modernize progressive politics."
+Colin Mortimer, who helped establish "New Liberalism", attempted to succinctly summarize the platform: "...in many ways, the new wave of neoliberals that have emerged recently resemble the original founders of neoliberalism more than the thinkers of free-market reforms in the late 20th century do.
+Modern neoliberals seek to marry the market with a role for government, though the degree to which is up for debate across the neoliberal spectrum."
+Mortimer identifies the "original founders of neoliberalism" as participants in the Colloque Walter Lippmann, with debates at the Center paralleling divisions at the 1938 colloqium.

-In July 2025, the Majority Democrats PAC-SuperPAC was founded, consisting of a supermajority of NDC members and disaffected former CPC members.
+In July 2025, the Majority Democrats PAC-SuperPAC was founded, consisting of a supermajority of NDC members and disaffected former CPC members who seek, in part, to sustain Clintonism "personal responsibility."
 The chair of this hybrid political action committee, Jake Auchincloss, is not currently affiliated with the NDC.
-A month later, Jerusalem Demsas founded The Argument, featuring columnists and contributors who promoted effective altruism, philanthrocapitalism, the politics of abundance, and a "post-neoliberalism."
+A month later, Jerusalem Demsas founded The Argument, featuring columnists and contributors who advanced effective altruism, venture philanthropy (Kelsey Piper), the politics of abundance, and a "post-neoliberalism."
+The magazine chief of staff, Kate Crawford, edits blog essays by her husband and The Argument contributor Matthew Yglesias.
+Elements of neo-Keynesianism and market monetarism, Yglesias contends, can maintain free markets without the scarcity endengered by "restricting the freedom of voluntary market transactions" and "regulatory policy" over finance and consumption.
+ICIJ journalist Jacob Silverman determined that the Pritzker family and the Niskanen Center, among others, were "backers" of the magazine.
+Additional "moderate Democrat" organizations, including the Searchlight Institute, were similarly established in the aftermath of the 2024 elections.

 Dylan Gyauch Lewis, writing for The American Prospect, had earlier renounced these movements as "neoliberalism rebranded", pointing to interviews where later columnists for The Argument expressed preferences for the NDC over the CPC.
 A minority of contributors explicitly opposed the floating signifier "neoliberalism", even while maintaining a trenchant criticism of forecasted CPC aims as well as the actions of what they refer to as Bernie Bros.
 Political analyst Ron Brownstein likened the situation to the "Clinton era", while Barack Obama recommended studies on the politics of abundance for summer 2025 reading.

-In attempts to wade between pundits who dismissed these Democrats as rebranded neoliberals, and politicos who considered them a threat to the NDC, additional political commentators have described the contingent as "New Liberals."
-The designation explicitly harkened back to an early label for the Watergate Babies and their reframing of "supply-side."
+A number of political commentators and journalists have attempted to navigate between those who dismissed these Democrats as rebranded neoliberals, and pundits who considered them a threat to the NDC.
+Additional commentators likened the contingent to 1970s "New Liberals", a defunct designation for the Watergate Babies and their reframing of "supply-side."